I changed the email address on my account, and when I logged in again, it said that I had no blogs. Now, I can't manage my blogs. Help!or

 I have two blogs, but I can only see one in my dashboard!
 When I log onto the older one and click on the "dashboard" link, it takes me to my new blog.

-These complaints come from bloggers who don't realise that your email address is part of your Blogger (Google) account in two ways.
+These complaints come from blog owners who don't realise that your email address is part of your Blogger (Google) account in two ways.

-Oblivious of the possible problems, the blogger will try to login using his new email address as the account name, and will be told
+Oblivious of the possible problems, the blog owner will try to login using his new email address as the account name, and will be told

 The email you provided does not exist.and below that